DevExpress-Examples/maui-collection-view/CS/FilterChips/Readme.md

 # Chip Filters for a CollectionView

-This example demonstrates how to add chips with predefined filters that you can apply to the [CollectionView](https://docs.devexpress.com/MAUI/403324) control.
+This example illustrates how to add chips with predefined filters (and apply pre-defined filters against data displayed in the DevExpress .NET MAUI [CollectionView](https://docs.devexpress.com/MAUI/403324) control).

 <img src="https://github.com/DevExpress-Examples/maui-collection-view/assets/12169834/17c8eb59-f0fd-4d65-a16d-b36d09eb12a3" width="30%"/>